PaulRyu/COMP-4320/README.md

 IP address contained in Variable nextSlaveID and will set its variable nextSlaveIP to the IP address of Node S (who just requested to join).

 >> iii.
-(For Phase 2 only), repeatedly prompt the user to ask a ring ID RID and a message m.
+(Lab 3 only), repeatedly prompt the user to ask a ring ID RID and a message m.

 >> iv.
-(For Phase 2 only), send the message m to the trusted node with ring ID RID following the protocol described below.
+(Lab 3 only), send the message m to the trusted node with ring ID RID following the protocol described below.

 >> v.
-(For Phase 2 only), display any message received in a packet that contains ring ID 0.
+(Lab 3 only), display any message received in a packet that contains ring ID 0.

 >> vi.
-(For Phase 2 only), forward any message destined to a node that has an RID different from myRID.
+(Lab 3 only), forward any message destined to a node that has an RID different from myRID.